-I find that my physical attraction to men is based on a narrow spectrum so that even if a man displays many other attractive qualities….if I (frankly) do not want to suck him….no number of those other qualities will measure.
-I definitely do not want to be connected intimately to someone under those particular circumstances and I recognize my damage and understand (intellectually) my choices but I still cringe at the idea of choosing to be with a partner because they’re the “healthy” choice, while feeling a physical disconnect.
+QUESTION: I find that my physical attraction to men is based on a narrow spectrum, so that even if a man displays many other attractive qualities, if I (frankly) do not want to suck him, no number of those other qualities will measure.
+I definitely do not want to be connected intimately to someone under those particular circumstances, and I recognize my damage and understand (intellectually) my choices, but I still cringe at the idea of choosing to be with a partner because they’re the “healthy” choice, while feeling a physical disconnect.

-What you describe about physical/sexual attraction to an unhealthy/inappropriate partner is true for many of us.
-As you seem to understand, we can internalize and then sexualize early childhood wounding as a survival mechanism.
-The fact that you intellectually understand this dilemma but still feel helpless to the attraction is also common.
+ANSWER: What you describe about physical/sexual attraction to an unhealthy/inappropriate partner is true for many of us.
+As you seem to understand, we can internalize, and then sexualize, early childhood wounding as a survival mechanism.
+The fact that you intellectually understand this dilemma, but still feel helpless to the attraction, is also common.
 This is the nature of unconscious material.
-So start there and start examining on an emotional level and not just purely intellectual the nature of the wounding.
+So start there, and start examining on an emotional level, and not just purely intellectual, the nature of the wounding.

 Remember that this is not an either/or equation (great sex with a psycho/no sex with Mr. Perfect).
 There is a middle ground.
 In my clinical as well as personal experience, when one is wounded one does not have much conscious choice in the matter.
-What you describe (” to be with a partner because they’re the “healthy” choice, while feeling a physical disconnect”) is not a possibility.
+What you describe (”to be with a partner because they’re the ‘healthy’ choice, while feeling a physical disconnect”) is not a possibility.
 Most likely, one keeps choosing the same unhealthy pattern over and over or stays in the same one over a long period of time.
-Once the pain pushes us until it is unbearable, we start making different choices.
-What you describe is attempting to remedy this through will power which never works.
+Once the pain pushes us to where it is unbearable, we start making different choices.
+What you describe is attempting to remedy this through willpower, which never works.
 The healing process is gradual.
 It is akin to being diagnosed as a diabetic and having to give up the consumption of sugar.
-Some people do it soon after finding out about their condition, many struggle for years and some might have to lose a toe or worse before they give it up.
+Some people do it soon after finding out about their condition, many struggle for years, and some might have to lose a toe or worse before they give it up.